serguun42/serguun42-webpack-service-worker-plugin/README.md

 # serguun42 Webpack ServiceWorker Plugin

 Plugin used to minify, link and build Service Worker for Webpack.
-Unlike `workbox-webpack-plugin`, this plugin's primary task is to build not to generate new SW or inject large code blocks into existing one.V
+Unlike `workbox-webpack-plugin`, this plugin's primary task is to build not to generate new SW or inject large code blocks into existing one.

 ### Usage

+Install with npm – `npm i github:serguun42/serguun42-webpack-service-worker-plugin`, use with Webpack 5+.

-In webpack config (`webpack.config.js`):
+In webpack config (*usually `webpack.config.js`*):

 ```javascript
 const WebpackSWPlugin = require("serguun42-webpack-service-worker-plugin");